-Ray Behavior Consulting focuses on supports neurodivergent toddlers, children and teens.
-We most frequently support Individuals with Autism Spectrum Disorder.
-However, we welcome any clients that believe they would benefit form ABA.
+Ray Behavior Consulting focuses on supporting neurodivergent adolecents and teens.
+We welcome anyone that believes they would benefit from growing their skillsets or a shift in behavior.
 If you are unsure, send us a message on our contact form!
-We are happy to discuss we are a good fit for support or provide resources to find a provider that can meet your needs!
+We are happy to discuss if we are a good fit for support or provide resources to find a provider that can meet your needs.

-Ray Behavior Consulting supports neurodivergent individuals from ages 2 to 21.
-While I work with a broad range of ages, I have extensive experience and a specialized focus on early intervention (ages 2–7) and supporting the unique transitions of adolescence and young adulthood (ages 11–21).
+Ray Behavior Consulting supports neurodivergent individuals from ages 8 to 21.
+While we work with a broad range of ages, we have extensive experience and a specialized focus supporting the unique transitions of adolescence and young adulthood (ages 11–21).

 No!
-Ray Behavior currently has availability 4pm-6:30 pm Monday - Thursday and while we will never have a wait list we do keep a short list of clients to reach out to If we have availability In the future.
-We want you and your family to get care as quickly as possible, and while many clinics have multiple year long waitlist Ray does not want to hold you back from getting services eralier.
+Waitlists do not meet our values, and while we will never have a waitlist, we do keep a short list of clients to reach out to if we have availability in the future.
+We want you and your family to get care as quickly as possible, and while many clinics have multiple year-long waitlists, Ray Behavior does not want to hold you back from getting services as quickly as possible.
 We are happy to refer you to clinics In the area that have low or no waitlists as well.

 We accept both!
-Because insurance networks change frequently, please find our most up-to-date payor information and accepted plans on our Payment Page If you are interested in private pay rates, those are also listed there.
+Because insurance networks change frequently, please find our most up-to-date payor information and accepted plans on our Payment Page.
+If you are interested in private pay rates, those are also listed.

 In most ABA agencies, a BCBA designs the plan, but a technician (RBT) implements it.
 In a Direct Service model, I (the BCBA) work one-on-one with your child for every session.
 This means every minute of therapy is guided by an expert with advanced clinical training, allowing for real-time adjustments, faster progress, and more nuanced care.

-Ray Behavior Consulting Is technically a boutique In home ABA practice (quite fancy sounding).
-Our strengths are BCBA direct sessions, this means In contrast to other ABA services where majority of the staff that families Interact with are at minimum high school graduates who are credentialed and get weekly supervision from a Masters level BCBA, all services at Ray are provided by a Masters level, Board Certified clinician directly.
+Ray Behavior Consulting is a boutique, in home ABA practice.
+Our strengths are BCBA direct sessions, which means in contrast to other ABA services (where a majority of the staff that families interact with are, at minimum, credentialed high school graduates that get weekly supervision from a Masters level BCBA) all services at Ray Behavior are provided by a Masters-level, Board-Certified clinician directly.

-Ray Behavior Consulting Provides Supportm, In Home, In community and In transition of school and home and some limited services online.
+Ray Behavior Consulting provides support in home, in community, and in transition of school and home, along with some limited services online.

-Ray Behavior services start with an always free consult, Ray Behavior will listen to what supports and what scheudle the family is requesting and either begin the intake process or refer them to a better suited clinic.
+Ray Behavior services always start with a free consult, where we will listen to what supports and what schedule the family is requesting, and either begin the intake process or refer them to a better suited clinic.

 Ray Behavior will do a preliminary insurance check (if applicable) and set up an initial meeting to plan for the assessment process.